Adolfo-GM/AGGM/resources/aggm-syntax.md

 ### AGGM Syntax

 Aggm syntax can be anything, from descriptions, emojis, or pseudo-code.
-Here are some examples:
+Here's an example of a video-game in AGGM:

 ```
 A video-game where the player is blue.